55+ Best Instagram Spots in San Francisco for Unique Photos

 walking down an alley in North Beach San Francisco

-In the early years of San Francisco, prior to the 1906 earthquake Maiden Lane was where you could find the brothels in town.
-However, the earthquake destroyed them all and as the city rebuilt shops took their place.
+In the early years of San Francisco, prior to the 1906 earthquake, Maiden Lane was where the brothels were located.
+However, the earthquake destroyed them all, and as the city rebuilt, shops took their place.

-I especially like this little street during the holiday season.
+I especially like this little street during Christmas in San Francisco.

 Maiden Lane lamp post in Union Square: on of the most Instagrammable locations in San Francsico.

-Why have a regular crosswalk when you can have a rainbow crosswalk?
-Especially in the Castro, which is one of the first predominantly gay neighborhoods in the US.
+Why have a regular crosswalk when you can have a rainbow crosswalk? especially in the Castro, one of the first predominantly gay neighborhoods in the United States.

 At the intersection of Castro & 18th you’ll see all 4 rainbow crosswalks.
-While you’re there snapping photos, be sure to spend some extra time in this lively neighborhood, whether you’re gay or not!
+While you’re there snapping photos, be sure to spend some extra time exploring the fun things to do in Castro, a super lively neighborhood, whether you’re gay or not!

 San Francisco Photos: Staircases

 Perhaps the most popular tiled staircase in San Francisco is the 16th Ave mosaic staircase located in the Inner Sunset neighborhood.
-You’ll notice the sea to sky theme as you climb your way to the top.
+You’ll notice the sea-to-sky theme as you climb your way to the top.
 At the top, enjoy the view down to the Pacific Ocean.
-Or you can continue you walk up to Grandview Park for a pretty epic view of the Ocean, Golden Gate Bridge, Golden Gate Park, and downtown.
+Or you can continue your walk up to Grandview Park for a pretty epic view of the Ocean, Golden Gate Bridge, Golden Gate Park, and downtown.

 16th Ave tiled Staircase in the Inner Sunset, San Francisco, CA

 In the same neighborhood as the 16th Ave tiled staircase is the Hidden Garden tiled staircase.
-And they are pretty well hidden as they’re just down the street from their more popular counterpart but few people know about them.
-This staircase depicts a garden filled with California Poppies, snails, butterflies and more.
+They are pretty well hidden, as they’re just down the street from their more popular counterpart, but few people know about them.
+This staircase depicts a garden filled with California Poppies, snails, butterflies, and more.

 Since you’re already in the neighborhood, you might as well add this staircase to your San Francisco photo bucket list.